 Designing, making, and evaluating physical artifacts can enhance learning in any discipline while connecting people from diverse backgrounds.
 This pilot program seeks to fund new educational activities that improve student access to design and making experiences, with an emphasis on supporting the people who mentor our students, creating accessible educational experiences, and coordinating the making community at Stanford.

-The making@stanford Executive Committee is excited to share the pilot programs from across the University that received funding through the Fall 2022 Call for Proposals.
+The making@stanford Executive Committee is excited to share that 21 pilot projects from across the University received funding through the Fall 2022 Call for Proposals.